earchibong/devops_projects/kubernetes.md

 <br>

-## PART Eight: Bootstrapping the Kubernetes Control Plane
+## PART EIGHT: Bootstrapping the Kubernetes Control Plane

 - SSH to each master as described in previous section.